sriyogesh94/dcos-docs/1.7/usage/tutorials/autoscaling/cpu-memory.md

 A Python service, `marathon-autoscale.py`, autoscales your Marathon application based on the utilization metrics which Mesos reports.
 You can run this service from within your DC/OS cluster. `marathon-autoscale.py` is intended to demonstrate what is possible when you run your services on DC/OS.

-Periodially, `marathon-autoscale.py` will monitor the aggregate CPU and memory utilization for all tasks that make up the specified Marathon service.
+Periodically, `marathon-autoscale.py` will monitor the aggregate CPU and memory utilization for all tasks that make up the specified Marathon service.
 When your threshold is hit, `marathon-autoscale.py` will increase the number of tasks for your Marathon service.

 **Prerequisites**